 Follow her on Twitter @GreenMission

 Hannah coordinates Sierra Club’s PEI Wild Child Programs, which are outdoor programs designed to connect kids to nature through play.
 She is a queer woman and settler, born on the Canadian Shield on the unceded Anishinaabe territory of Thunder Bay, Ontario.
 She has a BSc. and MSc. in Ecology, which have provided opportunities to research frogs, songbirds, fish, native pollinators, and invasive green crabs.
 Hannah now spends her time playing in the woods with kids and is committed to building a more inclusive world where differences are valued.
 Hannah spends her free time playing board games, nerding out about fungi, and volunteering with many community groups in PEI.

 Kristina Jackson, MSc

 Kristina has a master's degree in wetland restoration from University of Florida.
 In 1999, she volunteered with Sierra Club (US) and has never left.
 She was hired as a Community Organizer on Gulf of Mexico Sustainable Fisheries the month before Hurricane Katrina hit.
 She worked with Sierra Club on urgent issues in Gulf communities for three years.

 Kristina also co-founded Classroom Nature, a charity providing hands-on science programs in economically disenfranchised schools.
 She says, “There are few things more rewarding than introducing nature to kids frequently excluded from field trips and guest speakers.”

-Kristina and her family immigrated to Canada in 2010, where she began with Sierra Club Canada Foundation as Ontario Chapter Coordinator for four years, moving into other positions, utlimately to National Operations Director.
+Kristina and her family immigrated to Canada in 2010, where she began with Sierra Club Canada Foundation as Ontario Chapter Coordinator for four years, moving into other positions, ultimately to National Operations Director.
 Her favorite activities with Sierra are the tree plantings and the annual medicine wheel workday with the Peel Aboriginal Network in Brampton.